Quickstart: Provision and activate a Managed HSM using Azure CLI

 • A list of initial administrators.

-The following example creates an HSM named ContosoMHSM, in the resource group ContosoResourceGroup, residing in the China East 2 location, with the current signed in user as the only administrator, with 7 days retention period for soft-delete.
+The following example creates an HSM named ContosoMHSM, in the resource group ContosoResourceGroup, residing in the Norway East location, with the current signed in user as the only administrator, with 7 days retention period for soft-delete.
 The Managed HSM will continue to be billed until it is purged in a soft-delete period.
 For more information, see Managed HSM soft-delete and purge protection and read more about Managed HSM soft-delete.

 oid=$(az ad signed-in-user show --query id -o tsv)